Wilson County Schools offers program for young adults

-It began as a during-school program that only operated in the summer.
-YouthLinks was created when the decision was made it should be a year-round program.
+Youth Links is a program that helps young people aged 17-24 in Wilson County to enter the workforce, become self-sufficient and connects them with opportunities so they can reach their full potential.

-It also originally served students 14-21 years old, and now it reaches students 18-24 years old.
+“About two years ago, Tennessee Department of Labor and Workforce Development decided our funds would be better used once students graduated high school,” said program director Lisa Dickson.
+“Funds are available to a young person upon graduation from high school, we can pick them up and carry them forward.”

-“About two years ago, they decided our funds would be better used once students graduated high school,” said program director Lisa Dickson.
-“So they moved our funds so when a young person graduates from high school, we can pick them up and carry them forward.”
+These funds are used for tuition and fees, training and supportive services to help a young person to be successful in their chosen career path.
+Youth Links provides unique opportunities for career advancement via paid and unpaid work experience.

-What the program offers to young adults is to get them put on some kind of career path, whether that means attending a college or trade school or simply getting work experience in a field in which they’re interested.
+What the program offers to young adults is to help guide them towards a career path, whether that means attending a college or TCAT center or simply getting work experience in a field in which they’re interested.

-“They want everyone who enrolls in our program to leave with something better,” said Dickson.
+“We want everyone who enrolls in our program to leave with something better,” said Dickson.
 “If you come to us, we want you to get some kind of certification, associate’s degree or bachelor’s degree.”

 Dickson said a big part of the program is to help the young people achieve meaningful, career-related employment that leads to economic self-sufficiency.

-“They want it to be something students can grow with career-wise,” said Dickson.
+“We want to give our students direction in exploring career and educational opportunities and something they would consider a career,” said Dickson.
 “You can go to a fast-food place, but is that something you want to do for the rest of your life?
 So we try to get the students into careers that are driven by the business industry.”

 To qualify for the program, a young adult has to meet certain guidelines.

-“Basically, they have to have some sort of barrier,” said Dickson.
-“That barrier could be they don’t have transportation, they have asthma or they are in foster care.
-Maybe they have a hearing difficulty.
-You have to have a barrier.
-If they have taken the ACT multiple times but can’t advance or meet the minimum requirements of a university, we can take them on that.
+“Basically, they have to have some sort of a barrier,” said Dickson.
+“That barrier could be lack of transportation, they could have a medical condition or they are in foster care, irregular work histories or no work histories.
+You just have to have a barrier.
+If they have taken the ACT multiple times but can’t advance or meet the minimum requirements of a university, we can take them on low standardized test scorres.
 So, it’s really open on the barriers.”

 Once someone is in the program, the employees will help with a variety of things, including filling out a Free Application for Federal Student Aid, getting into school and helping out with some things financially.